elibroftw/blog.elijahlopez.ca/content/posts/how-to-buffer-overfow-on-64-bit-little-endian-machines.md

 ---
-title: "How to Buffer Overfow on 64-Bit Little Endian Machines"
+title: "How to Buffer Overflow on 64-Bit Little Endian Machines"
 date: 2024-02-06T12:18:51-05:00
 draft: true
 ---